4th Global Conference

 Inter-disciplinary and multi-disciplinary perspectives are sought from those engaged in any field relevant to the study of whiteness including media and film studies, performance and creative writing, cultural theory, sociology, psychology and medical.

-Papers, presentations, workshops and pre-formed panels are invited on issues related to any of the following themes:
+Proposals, presentations, workshops and pre-formed panels are invited on issues related to any of the following themes:

 - Appropriation of racial ‘otherness’ within white culture